Charitable Remainder Trusts /

 B. History of the Charitable Remainder Trust

 In an effort to promote charitable giving, Congress established these two types of trusts in the Tax Reform Act of 1969.
 Thus, these trusts are specifically approved and regulated by the Internal Revenue Code and Regulations.

 Charitable remainder trusts provide income tax savings.
 This occurs because the property donated to the trust is tax deductible.
 The size of the deduction varies according to certain factors, which include the followings:

 - Age of donor

 Value of the assets donated to the trust

-Income distributed to the donor in relation to the value of assets that eventually goes to the charity.
+Income is distributed to the donor in relation to the value of assets that eventually go to the charity.